tigattack/ansible-rclone-docker-plugin/README.md

     - role: tigattack.rclone_docker_plugin
 ```

-Advanced, install specific plugin version with custom args and a custom cache directory:
+Advanced - Install specific a plugin version with custom args and a custom cache directory:

 ```yml
 - hosts: all